xmorera/xmorera.github.io/2024/meeting-agenda-smartsheet.md

 On one hand, they are required for effective collaboration—despite of what that YouTube ad tells you... meetings are here to stay.

-But on the other end they cna be a productivity killer and don't even get me started on the cost.
+But on the other end they can be a productivity killer and don't even get me started on the cost.

 Just think about this.
 A 1 hour meeting is not one hour of lost productivity.
-If you have 8 people, then it is a full day of lost productivity plus the time it takes for all meeting-goers to get back into the grove of whatever they were working on.
+If you have 8 people, then it is a full day of lost productivity plus the time it takes for all meeting-goers to get back into the groove of whatever they were working on.

 Even worse, it feels like sometimes we go to meetings whose sole purpose is to plan for other meetings or worse than "worse".